 In most cases, heart failure is a lifelong condition that cannot be cured.
-Therefore, treatment aims to find a combination of measures, including lifestyle changes, medicines, devices, or surgery that will improve heart function or help the body get rid of excess water.
+Treatment therefore aims to find a combination of measures, including lifestyle changes, medicines, devices or surgery that will improve heart function or help the body get rid of excess water.

-In cases where heart failure has a specific cause, a cure may be possible.
-For example, if your heart valves are damaged, it may be possible to replace them, which can cure heart failure.
+A cure may be possible in cases where heart failure has a specific cause.
+For example, if your heart valves are damaged, it may be possible to replace them, which can cure the condition.

-As treatment will usually be lifelong, you and your doctor will need to find a balance of effective treatments that you can manage in the long-term so that you have the best symptom control and quality of life possible.
+As treatment will usually be lifelong, you and your doctor will need to find a balance of effective treatments that you can manage in the long term so you have the best symptom control and quality of life possible.

 Effective treatment for heart failure can have the following benefits: